 - Does not allow you to pit other colleges against each other for your choice

 There are some very important considerations before you make the decision to apply under Early Decision.
 You must know, you are committing to a school without knowing what financial package you will receive from them.
-If you apply under ED, you take the admission as is.
+If you apply under ED, you take the admission as is so this is not a good idea if you are on the fence.
 We really only have students who understand that they will likely get little to no money from this college if they choose to go.
 They might have a better chance of getting in (because the university sees ED students as an easy tuition getter) but they might literally pay for it in the long run.
 Make sure if you choose ED you know that your financial opportunities for college will greatly suffer because of it.
 If cost is not an issue for you and you are lacking in the educational stats department, this might be a good shot at you getting into your dream school.

 Who should apply Early Action?